-This procedure covers all complaints about any provision of community facilities or services by St. Margaret's Collier Street School, other than complaints that are dealt with under other statutory procedures, including those listed below.
+This procedure covers all complaints about any provision of community facilities or services by St Margaret's Collier Street, other than complaints that are dealt with under other statutory procedures, including those listed below.

-Exceptions Who to contact • Admissions to schools Statutory assessments of Special Educational Needs School re-organisation proposals For concerns about admissions please see the School's Admissions Policy or contact Kent County Council Admissions team Special Educational Needs: The Complainant can use this policy to complain unless the Complainants child has an Education Health and Care Plan and the Complainant wishes to appeal against a decision that the Local Authority has taken.
-If this is the case, the Complainant needs to contact the Local Authority School re-organisation proposals should be raised with the KCC Contact Centre 01622 671411 • Matters likely to require a Child Complaints about child protection matters are handled Protection Investigation under our child protection and safeguarding policy and in accordance with relevant statutory guidance. • Freedom of Information Subject Access Requests and Freedom of Information Requests: please see the School's Data Protection and Freedom of Information Policies • Exclusion of children from school Further information about raising concerns about exclusion can be found at: www.gov.uk/school- discipline-exclusions/exclusions. complaints about the application of the behaviour policy can be made through the school's complaints procedure. • Whistleblowing We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
-The Secretary of State for Education is the prescribed person for matters relating to education for whistleblowers in education who do not want to raise matters direct with their employer.Referrals can be made at: www.education.gov.uk/contactus .
-Volunteer staff who have concerns about our school should complain through the school's complaints procedure.
-You may also be able to complain direct to the LA or the Department for Education (see link above), depending on the substance of your complaint.
-Anonymous complaints: Please refer to the School's Whistleblowing Policy
+Exceptions Who to contact • Admissions to schools Statutory assessments of Special Educational Needs For concerns about admissions please see the School's Admissions Policy or contact Kent County Council Ad- missions team • School re-organisation proposals Special Educational Needs: The Complainant can use this policy to complain unless the Complainants child has an Education Health and Care Plan and the Complainant wishes to appeal against a decision that the Local Au- thority has taken.
+If this is the case, the Complainant needs to contact the Local Authority School re-organisation proposals should be raised with the KCC Contact Centre 01622 671411 • Matters likely to require a Child Complaints about child protection matters are handled Protection Investigation under our child protection and safeguarding policy and in accordance with relevant statutory guidance. • Freedom of Information Subject Access Requests and Freedom of Information Requests: please see the School's Data Protection and Freedom of Information Policies • Exclusion of children from Further information about raising concerns about school Further information about raising concerns about exclusion can be found at:

-Staff grievances Staff grievance, capability or disciplinary; these are covered by separate School Policies and Procedures Staff conduct Complaints about staff will be dealt with under the school's internal disciplinary procedures, if appropriate.
+• Staff grievances Staff grievance, capability or disciplinary; these are cov- ered by separate School Policies and Procedures • Staff conduct Complaints about staff will be dealt with under the school's internal disciplinary procedures, if appropriate.
 Complainants will not be informed of any disciplinary action taken against a staff member as a result of a complaint.
-However, the complainant will be notified that the matter is being addressed.
-Complaints about services provided by other providers who may use school premises or facilities Providers should have their own complaints procedure to deal with complaints about service.
-Please contact them direct.
-National Curriculum - content Please contact the Department for Education at: www.education.gov.uk/contactus
+However, the complainant will be notified that the matter is being addressed. • Complaints about services provided by other providers who may use school premises or facilities Providers should have their own complaints procedure to deal with complaints about service.
+Please contact them direct. • National Curriculum - content Please contact the Department for Education at: www.education.gov.uk/contactus